 But it feels like another chore!!

-I’ve found that while many people like the idea of expressive writing, some find it off-putting having yet another thing on their ‘Things To Do’ list.
+I’ve found that while many people like the idea of expressive writing, some find it off-putting.
+It can feel like having yet another thing on their ‘Things To Do’ list.
 In a busy life, expressive writing, regardless of benefits, may feel like another chore.

 Easy solution for the time-poor …